New Bounds for Energy Complexity of Boolean Functions: Introduction

-{\bf Our Results :} Returning to the context of standard Boolean basis $ \calB = \{\land_2, \lor_2, \lnot\}$, we show several new results and connections between energy complexity and other Boolean function parameters.
-Since we are interested only in the standard Boolean basis $\calB$, we use $\EC(f)$ to denote $\EC_{\calB}(f)$.
+{\bf Our Results:} Returning to the context of standard Boolean basis $ \calB = \{\land_2, \lor_2, \lnot\}$, we show several new results and connections between energy complexity and other Boolean function parameters.
+Since we are interested only in the standard Boolean basis $\calB$, we use $\EC(f)$ to denote $\EC_{\calB}(f)$.\\[-2mm]

-{\bf Relation to parameters of Boolean functions :} As our first and main contribution, we relate energy complexity, $\EC(f)$ of Boolean functions to other two parameters of Boolean functions that are not known to be related before, one in terms of a upper bound and the other in terms of a lower bound.
-In addition, we show lower bounds on the energy complexity of Boolean functions when restricted to formulas (instead of circuits), in terms of its formula size and depth.
+{\bf Upper bounds for Energy Complexity:} As our first and main contribution, we show new bounds on energy complexity of Boolean functions by two other parameters of functions, one in terms of an upper bound and the other in terms of a lower bound.

 For a function $f:\zon \to \zo$, let $\DT(f)$ denote the decision tree complexity of the Boolean function - the smallest depth of any decision tree computing the function $f$.
-We state our main result: \begin{theorem}[Main] For any Boolean function $f$, $\EC(f) \le O(\DT(f)^3)$. \end{theorem}
+We state our main result: \begin{theorem}[Main] For any Boolean function $f$, $\EC(f) \le O(\DT(f)^3)$. \end{theorem} We remark that the size of the Boolean circuit constructed above is exponential in $ \DT(f)$.
+There are several Boolean functions for which the decision trees are very shallow - a demonstrative example is the \textit{tree function} (see~\cref{sec:prelims} for a definition) computable by a decision tree of depth $\log n$.
+Our result implies that there is a Boolean circuit computing this function of energy $O(\log^3 n)$.

-We remark that the size of the circuit constructed above is exponentially in $ \DT(f)$.
-However, in terms of the energy of the circuit, this improves the bounds of \cite{LS15} since it now depends only on $\DT(f)$.
-There are several Boolean functions, for which the decision trees are very shallow - a demonstrative example is the address function\footnote{$\mathsf{ADDR}_k(x_1,x_2, \ldots,x_k, y_0,y_1,\ldots,y_{2^k-1}) = y_{int(x)}$ where $int(x)$ is the integer representation of the binary string $x_1x_2\ldots x_k$.} where the decision tree is of depth $O(\log n)$.
-This gives a circuit computing the address function with $O(\log^3 n)$ energy.
+In terms of the energy of the circuit, this improves the bounds of Lozhkin and Shupletsov~\cite{LS15} when $\DT(f)$ is strictly smaller than $\sqrt[3]{n}$.

 On a related note, Uchizawa~\etal~\cite{UDM06}, as a part of their main proof, showed a similar result for threshold decision trees which are decision trees where each internal node can query an arbitrary weighted threshold function on input variables.
-Let $\DT_{th}(f)$ denotes the depth of smallest depth threshold decision tree computing $f$.
+Let $\DT_{th}(f)$ denotes the depth of the smallest depth threshold decision tree computing $f$.
 For a basis $\calT$ consisting of arbitrary threshold functions, their results implies that $\EC_{\calT}(f) \le 1+ \DT_{th}(f)$ (see~ \cref{th-dtlb} for details).
-Since their construction produces a weighted threshold circuit, it does not directly give us a low energy Boolean circuit even for Boolean decision trees.
+Since their construction produces a weighted threshold circuit, it does not directly give us a low energy Boolean circuit even for Boolean decision trees.\\[-2mm]